Dupree Bolton: Periods of incarceration

 In 1947, one day before his 17th birthday, Bolton was arrested for marijuana possession during a search of his hotel room conducted by police officers who were investigating Bolton and a bandmate with whom he shared the room.
 Bolton was sent to Federal Medical Center in Lexington, Kentucky, which was operating as a combination of drug treatment center and prison, with some patients living at the institution voluntarily, and others, like Bolton, confined involuntarily because of federal drug convictions.
 Because he was still a minor, he was sentenced to serve a term that lasted until his 21st birthday.

 Upon his release in 1950, he lived in Watts, Los Angeles with his family and played music professionally but sporadically for more than a year.
-He still struggled with heroin addiction, and was arrested again in 1951 and sent to in Soledad state prison.
+He still struggled with heroin addiction, and was arrested again in 1951 and sent to Soledad state prison.
 This was the beginning of a pattern in Bolton's life that was to last for another 30 years, where Bolton was repeatedly convicted and sentenced to prison for forgery offenses (both financial forgery and drug prescription forgery) and drug possession.
 Another arrest during a brief period outside prison in 1956 led to a third sentence, this time at the Terminal Island federal prison.
 In 1959, Bolton was released and was able to briefly resume his music career in Los Angeles.
 However, this period was cut short after he was again arrested, convicted, and sent to San Quentin State Prison.

 While in San Quentin, during the period from March 1961 to October 1962, Bolton and Art Pepper were serving time concurrently, and were able to play music together in a prison band.
 The band also included pianist Jimmy Bunn, who had recorded for Dial Records on sessions led by Charlie Parker in the mid-1940s.
 According to alto saxophonist Frank Morgan, who went to San Quentin in 1962 to serve a sentence related to drug charges, Morgan and drummer Frank Butler also played jazz bands inside San Quentin that included Bolton and Pepper.
 Morgan told JazzTimes journalist Larry Appelbaum in 2005 that "Art and I played more when we were in San Quentin together than when we were on the outside.
 We had a great band there with Frank Butler, Dupree Bolton, Nathaniel Meeks, and some guys who learned how to play while they were in prison."

-In his January, 1989 interview with Ted Gioia, Bolton said that he felt that prison likely kept him from an early death related to heroin addiction.
+In his January 1989 interview with Ted Gioia, Bolton said that he felt that prison likely kept him from an early death related to heroin addiction.
 Heroin had contributed to the death of Bolton's musical hero Fats Navarro, and to the early deaths of hard bop musicians including the pianist Carl Perkins, Sonny Clark, and Ernie Henry in the 1950s and 1960s.
 In that same interview, Bolton said he was able to make musical progress while incarcerated, and described his practice routine while serving the 4-year prison sentence at Soledad that began in 1951: